Home | Browse Topics | Health & disability | Disability rights | Decision making: When others can legally make decisions for you

 • If someone has had a condition since birth or childhood that means that they aren’t able to make decisions for themselves, usually their parents can make decisions on their behalf until they turn 18.
 Once they turn 18, their parents no longer have that power and they’d have to apply to the Family Court (see more information below: “Making decisions for children and teenagers”).

-If it’s decided that you aren’t mentally capable, then your powers to make decisions for yourself will be transferred to some other person.
+If it’s decided that you aren’t mentally capable, then your powers to make decisions for yourself can be transferred to some other person.

 Making decisions for children and teenagers